MostafaMahmoudBahgat98/basic_project/README.md

 ### 1. Create a Simple Web Application

-We'll be using Flask, a simple web framework in Python, to create a basic web application.
+We'll be using Flask, a simple web framework in Python, to create a basic web application.(app.py+templates/index.html)

 ### 2. Writing Dockerfile